David G. Walsh Research Travel Awards

 To apply for a Walsh travel Award you will need to submit:

-1. A McPherson ERI Trainee Membership application (if you are not already a McPherson ERI Trainee Member)
+1. A McPherson ERI Trainee Membership application (if you are trainee but not yet a McPherson ERI Trainee Member) OR a Membership application (if you are staff scientist but yet a McPherson ERI Member)

-2. A completed application form, which will require the following:
+2. A completed application form (download using button at top of page), which will require the following:

-(a) the signature of your McPherson ERI mentor/advisor
+(a) the signature of your McPherson ERI mentor/advisor/PI

 (b) the title of your poster/paper